 Site Selection and Beds

 Proper preparation of the beds is essential to optimum growth and yield.
-There is no excuse for guessing as to the soil nutrient content; soil samples are analyzed for a nominal charge by The Virginia Tech Soil Testing Laboratory, part of Virginia's Cooperative Extension.
-Soil sample boxes and information sheets are available at your local Cooperative Extension office.
+There is no excuse for guessing as to the soil nutrient content; soil samples are analyzed for a nominal charge by the Virginia Tech Soil Testing Laboratory (www.soiltest.vt.edu), part of Virginia Cooperative Extension.
+Soil sample boxes and information sheets are available at local Extension offices (www.ext.vt.edu/offices).
 Amend beds with plenty of organic material.
 Well-composted horse or cow manure is excellent.
 Be sure it has aged to the point where weed seeds are no longer viable.
 Incorporate lime, superphosphate, and other nutrients as recommended by the results of your soil test.

 If any of the beds are to lay fallow for a length of time, such as over winter, cover crops are excellent for increasing the organic matter content of the soil and reducing erosion.
-Recommended fall and winter cover crops for Virginia include hairy vetch, rye, barley, and crimson clover; or better yet, a combination of two or more of these crops.
+Recommended fall and winter cover crops for Virginia include hairy vetch, rye, barley, and crimson clover, or better yet, a combination of two or more of these crops.
 Summer cover crops can include soybeans, cowpeas, buckwheat, and sesame.

 Spacing and Support

 Optimal spacing varies between species.
 What seems adequate spacing for a row of perennials the first year may result in overcrowding the following year.
-Dense spacing can lead to higher incidence of disease as air circulation is limited.
+Dense spacing can lead to a higher incidence of disease because air circulation is limited.
 Conversely, too much space is an invitation to weeds and reduces yield per square foot.
-Note that dense planting often encourages longer stems.
-The spacing of annuals varies by species, ranging from 4 to 6 inch centers to 1 foot x 1 foot.
+Note that for some species, dense planting encourages longer stems.
+The spacing of annuals varies by species, ranging from 4 to 6-inch centers to 1 foot by 1 foot.
 Be sure to thin rows to proper final spacing if direct seeded.
-Depending on the species¹ particular vigor, recommended spacing for perennial species ranges between 1 foot x 1 foot and 2 foot x 2 foot or 1 foot between plants and 2 to 3 feet between rows.
+Depending on the species’ particular vigor, recommended spacing for perennial species ranges from 1 foot by 1 foot to 2 foot by 2 foot, or from 1 foot between plants to 2 to 3 feet between rows.
 Woody plants should be placed on 3-foot centers with more aggressive or larger species on 5-foot centers.
 Maintain moist conditions until plants are well established.

-Division is beneficial (or imperative) for many perennial species after the second year of production in order to maintain productivity.

-Tall or relatively top-heavy species will require stem support.
-Rig beds with adjustable wire or plastic netting that can be raised as plants mature (a popular brand is Tenax/Hortonova; fig. 8).
+Division is beneficial (or imperative) for many perennial species after the second or third year of production in order to maintain productivity.
+Most tall or relatively top-heavy species will require stem support.
+Rig beds with adjustable wire or plastic mesh/grid that can be raised as plants mature (a popular brand is Tenax/Hortonova; fig. 8).
 Be sure the netting and supports are in place before the plants get too tall.
 It’s extremely difficult to “retrofit” support without damaging the plants.

-In warm weather, it is imperative that field-grown cut flowers be harvested early in the morning.
-Harvest when plant water status is high and temperatures and transpiration are relatively low.
-Wait until dew or other moisture has evaporated, if possible.
+When harvesting in warm weather, it is imperative that field-grown cut flowers be cut early in the morning.
+Harvest when plant water status is high, and temperatures and transpiration are relatively low.
+If possible, wait until dew or other moisture has evaporated.
 Wet flowers and foliage are more susceptible to postharvest pathogens.
-Do not harvest when light level and temperature are at a maximum.
+Do not harvest when light level and tem- perature are at their maximum.
 Shading the freshly harvested material also helps maintain lower temperatures.
 Harvesting at the proper stage of development for each species is very important: Too early, and some species may not open; too late can result in drastically reduced vase life.
 Harvest is the most labor-intensive aspect of cut flower production.
 Communication with your harvest workers is essential!
 Be clear about what is acceptable and what isn’t to ensure uniformity of the product.

 Proper postharvest care of your cuts is essential for maintaining high quality and a long vase life.
-The plant’s life processes continue even after the stem is cut; respiration, transpiration, growth and development still happen.
+The plant’s life processes continue even after the stem is cut; respiration, transpiration, growth, and development still happen.
 The cut stems and flowers remain sensitive to damage and disease.
 Floral preservatives and other additives are a necessary part of the postharvest process.
-Refer to specific recommendations for each species in the VCE Web Publication 426-619W, "Field Production of Cut Flowers: Potential Crops” (http://pubs.ext.vt.edu/426/426-619/426-619_pdf.pdf).
+Refer to specific recommendations for each species in Virginia Cooperation Extension publication 426-619, “Field Production of Cut Flowers: Potential Crops” (http://pubs.ext.vt.edu/426/426-619/426-619_pdf.pdf).
 Cool water can serve to promote cooling of the stems.
 Warm water is useful if the cuts are under extreme water stress.
 Monitor water pH.
 Acidic water (pH of 3.0 to 5.5) inhibits bacterial growth, helping flowers persist longer.
 Preservatives are also formulated to be effective at a lower pH.
 Mixing your own postharvest preservative concoctions is not recommended.
 There are many commercial sources for flower preservatives, conditioners, hydrators, and ethylene inhibitors.

 Ethylene is another important consideration affecting postharvest longevity.
 Flowers cannot be stored with any kind of fruit or vegetable.
 The ethylene produced by the fruit or veggie will result in premature floral senescence.
-Good ventilation and removal of dead and dying flowers are essential to maintain a relatively ethylene-free environment.
+Good ventilation and removal of dead and dying flowers is essential to maintain a relatively ethylene-free environment.